SenseNet/docs.sensenet.com/content/concepts/basics/04-search.md

 # Usage
 The sensenet content repository is a query-based system, which means every content or image you see on the portal is collected by a sophisticated and fast query engine.
 As an end-user, developer, or administrator you get the solution to find, filter and sort content even in a huge and constantly expanding repository.
-You can find several examples for its use within our API docs [https://docs.sensenet.com/api-docs/querying].
+You can find several examples for its use within our [API docs](/content/api-docs/querying).